 How to find results despite incomplete or imperfect search queries, misspelled names, typos and low text quality or low OCR quality

-If you're sure that all search query terms are in the document(s) you search, you can switch the default operator to AND.
+If you're sure that all search query terms are in the document(s) you search, you can search with the default operator AND.

 If you search for a exact sentence or phrase (all search terms in exact this form and order with no other words in between), you can switch to "Phrase search".